-Standing Referral: Referral from a personal provider to a network specialist or specialty treatment center in your health plan network for illness or injury that requires ongoing care.
+Standing Referral: Referral from your primary care provider to a network specialist or specialty treatment center in the DHMP network for illness or injury that requires ongoing care.

 Subrogation: The recovery by Denver Health Medical Plan of costs for benefits paid by Denver Health Medical Plan when a third party causes an injury and is found liable for payment of damages.

 Subscriber: The head of household and the basis for eligibility for enrollment in DHMP.